tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <figcaption>Unit circle illustration</figcaption>
 </figure>

-In the above illustration, angle theta (θ) is equal to 45 degrees -- or roughly 0.785 radians; or to be more accurate, pi over 4, which can expressed as `QUARTER_PI` in Processing.
+In the above illustration, angle theta (*θ*) is equal to 45 degrees -- or roughly 0.785 radians -- or to be more accurate, pi over 4, which may be expressed as `QUARTER_PI` in Processing.
 We will return to the unit circle in a moment.
 For now, create a new sketch and save it as "sohcahtoa".
 Add the following code:

 {% highlight py %}
 theta = 0